dibalokechanda/dibalokechanda.github.io/_posts/2023-09-05-a-reference-guide-to-pytorch-tensor-manipulation-blog.md

 toc: true
 ---

-Every now and then I will come across a tensor manipulation method in pytorch and think that "I wish I had known about this earlier".
+Every now and then I will come across a tensor manipulation method in Pytorch and think "I wish I had known about this earlier".
 Then after one or two days completely forget about that method.
-This article is a reference for useful pytorch tensor manipulation methods.
+This article is a reference for such useful Pytorch tensor manipulation methods.